-Myofascial Trigger Point Therapy in Mesquite, Frisco and Desoto, TX
+Myofascial Trigger Point Therapist Serving DFW, Frisco and Mesquite TX

 Myofascial trigger points are focused areas of pain in the soft tissue/muscles of the body.
 Often, these areas will create knots that can be felt under the skin.
 They are painful when pressed on and often cause referred pain to another area of the body.
 For example, headaches are often caused by trigger points in the shoulder, neck and occipital(back of head) muscles.
 The trigger point irritates the surrounding nerve and refers pain up the neck and head, causing a headache.
 Myofascial trigger point injections (TPI) are an excellent option for treating those with trigger point pain.
 By inactivating or relaxing the muscles creating the trigger point, myofascial trigger point injections can provide prompt relief of pain and other neuromuscular symptoms.